-Mr F attends his dentist – Dr K – complaining of a tender upper premolar at UL4.
+BACKGROUND Mr F attends his dentist – Dr K – complaining of a tender upper premolar at UL4.
 On examination it is found that the tooth has fractured.
 Six months previous Dr K had root-treated the tooth which had been giving Mr F problems for the last couple of years.
 It had been filled twice but with recurrent infections requiring antibiotics.

-Mr F calls in sick from work with an “agonising” toothache and makes an emergency appointment with Dr K. The dentist informs the patient that the tooth is chronically infected and needs to be extracted.
+A few weeks later Mr F calls in sick from work with an “agonising” toothache and makes an emergency appointment with Dr K. The dentist informs the patient that the tooth is chronically infected and needs to be extracted.
 This is done with the patient’s consent and the procedure is routine with no complications noted in the patient records.
 No post-extraction radiograph is taken.

-A YEAR later Dr K receives a letter of claim from solicitors representing Mr F alleging negligence in the treatment of the patient’s tooth.
+Six months later Dr K receives a letter of claim from solicitors representing Mr F alleging negligence in the treatment of the patient’s tooth.
 In particular the letter states that the dentist failed to protect the root-treated UL4 by means of an onlay or crown to prevent fracture.
 It further alleges that the dentist failed to record the fracture of the root and to inform Mr F what had happened.
 Nor did Dr K take a post-extraction radiograph and carry out remedial treatment to remove the retained root, or refer appropriately.

-Dr K contacts MDDUS and an adviser reviews the letter of claim and patient records along with the dentist’s account of the treatment.
+ANALYSIS/OUTCOME Dr K contacts MDDUS and an adviser reviews the letter of claim and patient records along with the dentist’s account of the treatment.
 An expert report is commissioned from a GDP and lecturer in restorative dentistry.
 The expert offers an opinion on each of the allegations.

-In regard to failure to protect the roottreated tooth from fracture with an onlay or crown he states that the need for such a measure is determined by the size of the cavity in the tooth and degree of occlusion.
+In regard to failure to protect the root-treated tooth from fracture with an onlay or crown he states that the need for such a measure is determined by the size of the cavity in the tooth and degree of occlusion.
 In his opinion there is no evidence to conclude UL4 was at risk of fracture so it cannot be said that placement of an onlay or crown was essential.

 The expert reviews radiographs taken by Mr L’s current dentist and notes the presence of a retained root prior to its extraction.
 Nothing in the notes recorded by Dr K shows that he was aware of the retained root.
 The expert expresses the view that there was no breach of duty in a root fracturing during extraction and remedial treatment being required.
 Such an occurrence is always possible even when appropriate skill and care is taken during an extraction.